 To put it simply, to arbitrage in the context of this business model means to make money as a middle-person in a transaction delivering a service.

 BetterEdit.com was a business I started to connect students with editors, who edited thesis and essay papers.
 I owned the business, hired contractor editors to deliver the services, and marketed the website to attract clients.
 I made a profit by charging the students more money for editing than the contractors charged me for the work.

 There are countless other examples today of Service Arbitrage businesses, offering services like transcriptions, podcast editing, video creation, content writing, copywriting, legal services, graphic design, audio production and many others.

 There are also some very big companies that use the Services Arbitrage model, for example, Uber, which is a multi-billion dollar company.
 Uber offers transportation services and hires contract drivers to deliver the service.
-They charge the client a fee, take a percentage as their revenue and then pay the driver the remaining money.
+They charge the client a fee, take a percentage as revenue and then pay the driver the remaining money.

 I came up with the idea for an editing ‘arbitrage’ business after researching business models.